apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux-mac-os-x.md

 * .odbc.ini
 * .odbcinst.ini

-If the configuration files already exist in your home directory, you can use the sample configuration files as a guide for modifying the existing configuration files as described in Steps 2-4.
+The installer for Mac OS X creates a sample user DSN in odbc.ini in either of the following locations:

+* ~/Library/ODBC/odbc.ini
+* ~/.odbc.ini

+Depending on the driver manager you use, the user DSN in one of these files will be effective.

 ----------

-## Step 1: Set Environment Variables (Linux only)
+## Step 1: Set Environment Variables

+### Linux

 Set the following environment variables to point to the `.odbc.ini` and `.mapr.drillodbc.ini` configuration files, respectively: